 NOTE: An IMS Data Channel established simultaneously with an IMS audio/video session can have impact to the IMS session setup time.

-- The UE may be configured by the HPLMN either via Device Management or in the UICC when to initiate a DC establishment request.
-If the UE is not configured, it is left for UE implementation when to initiate the DC establishment request.
-The UE shall not initiate a DC establishment request if the network has not indicated support for IMS DC service during IMS registration.
+- The UE may be configured by the HPLMN either via Device Management or in the UICC whether and when to initiate a DC establishment request.
+If the UE is not configured whether and when to establish an IMS Data Channel, it is left for UE implementation when to initiate the DC establishment request.
+The UE shall not initiate a DC establishment request if the network has not indicated support for IMS DC service during IMS registration or if the UE is configured to not establish an IMS Data Channel.

 - If a UE that has not subscribed to IMS Data Channel establishes an IMS Data Channel simultaneously with an IMS audio/video IMS session, the IMS AS shall discard the Data Channel request and proceed with the audio/video IMS session establishment.